amy-tabb/calico/README.md

 root@d208fe4482b5:/docker_dir#
 ````

-Supposing we forgot to create a directpry for the results, we can do so from the terminal here:
+Supposing we forgot to create a directory for the results, we can do so from the terminal here:

 ````bash
 root@d208fe4482b5:/docker_dir# mkdir results/